Start a challenging, varied and exciting career with Suffolk County Council at Rising High in Suffolk.

 As part of Raising the Bar, Suffolk County Council seeks to be “…an exemplar employer in supporting young people’s transition into work through the experiences it offers.”

-- Provide paid and unpaid opportunities for young people to develop their skills and experiences of a working environment.
+- provide paid and unpaid opportunities for young people to develop their skills and experiences of a working environment

-- Enable young people to make informed career choices and understand the types of jobs within the public sector.
+- enable young people to make informed career choices and understand the types of jobs within the public sector

-This is a website designed and developed by young people, for young people was initiated to support this activity.
+This is a website designed and developed by young people, for young people, who were initiated to support this activity.
 You will find information about opportunities at Suffolk County Council and its partners on this website.